STNS/stns.github.io/install.en.md

 ### Install STNS Server and Client

-Alhough we use commands for RHEL in what follows, the equivalent commands will work also for Debian family.
+Although we use commands for RHEL in what follows, the equivalent commands will work also for Debian family.

-You can install STNS server by installing the stns package.
-The STNS client consists of two programs: `libnss-stns` and `libpam-stns`.
+You can install STNS server by installing the `stns` package.
+The STNS client consists of two packages: `libnss-stns` and `libpam-stns`.
 Additionally, you have to install nscd to cache result of name resolution.

 ```
 $ yum install stns libnss-stns libpam-stns nscd